opensha/opensha/src/main/resources/data/erf/nshm23/def_models/geodetic/README.md

 Used updated Evans files, but had to reapply the following fixes:

-* Corrected Zayante - Vergalez ID to match final fault model (was 305, now 304) (see earlier notes)
+* Corrected Zayante - Vergalez ID to match FM v2 (was 305, now 304) (see earlier notes)
 * Applied trace flip fix for FM v2 (see note on 2022/08/05)

 ## 2022/08/05